danrauch/HOWTO-PopOS-AMD-HIP-with-Blender/README.md

     Afterwards run

     ```bash
-    sudo amdgpu-install --usecase=rocm,hip,graphics,opencl --opencl=rocr --no-dkms
+    sudo amdgpu-install --no-dkms
     ```

-    I'm not sure if every "usecase" is necessary (at least use "rocm" and "hip") or if the "--opencl=rocr" part is necessary.
+    Optionally you can specify more "usecases" here if you need ROCm for different stuff like ML.
+Check the AMD install instructions for more details.
-    Important is "--no-dkms", to not build the kernel module (will fail for the newer kernel we use)
+    Important is "--no-dkms", to not build the kernel module (will fail for the newer kernel we use).

 3. Add user to groups so /dev/kfd can be accessed

-    I'm not sure if both are necessary, but this worked for me.
     If Blender shows an error like "hip: Invalid device" it is probably because of skipping this step.

     ```bash
     sudo usermod -a -G video $USER
     sudo usermod -a -G render $USER
     ```

+   I'm not sure if both are necessary, but this worked for me.

 4. Test if the installation was successful and the priviledges are set by running